 What Is Waterproofing?

 The structural elements coming into direct contact with the water are prone to water leakage.
-The exposure to water may be due to the rains, high water table, faulty conduits, stagnant water, etc. The roofs, kitchens, bathrooms, external walls, balconies, basements, and swimming pools are such structural elements that often require waterproofing.
+The exposure to water may be due to the rains, high water table, faulty conduits, stagnant water, etc.

 Advantages Of Waterproofing